peterellisjones/redfig/README.md

 Redfig
 ======

 Redis-backed configuration management library for Ruby.
 Useful when you have a bunch of different apps and services running in different environments, that all need to share configuration parameters (like db settings or API keys etc).

+Currently, the parameters are fetched lazily and cached locally.

 ## Usage